jensmoes/emoji-vapor-server/README.md

 # Emoji Server using Vapor

-A server example providing random emojis using [Swift OpenAPI](https://github.com/apple/swift-openapi-generator)
+A server example providing random emojis using [Swift OpenAPI](https://github.com/apple/swift-openapi-generator).

+It is purposefully strict about input so that different responses can be triggered depending on the input.

 ## How to run